Tea Party Decorations: Beautiful Ideas for Every Style of Afternoon Tea

 Best for: Mad Hatter tea parties where playful and expressive styles are encouraged.

-Organza Ruffles Wide Brim Hat in Pink
+Wide Brim Hat in Orange and Pink

 Why this works: bold enough to feel fun without tipping into full costume.